 Enter The Cabinet Maker

 My then husband and I purchased a house not long before our daughter was born.
 We needed some alterations in the kitchen, so the cabinet maker was organised to come and get it done.
 Of course, as it always happens, he arrived at one of those very rare moments where I had actually been able to get my baby girl down to sleep.
 Surprisingly, she actually hadn’t woken up after being put down.
-This was well before I was enlightened about the fabulous Hugabub baby carriers – I tried a Baby Bjorn which killed my back, so it was chucked in the cupboard.
-I dismissed any ideas about babywearing until I had my second.
+This was well before I was enlightened about baby carriers – I tried a popular brand which killed my back, so it was chucked in the cupboard.

 I was heartbroken when the cabinet maker arrived, because my baby was actually asleep (hallelujah!).
 Yet I knew some big noise was about to happen.
 I could have asked him to come back or wait, but that noise would result in getting our dishwasher installed.
 The dishwasher was going to be a huge help to me, after having to one-hand wash all the dishes.
 I attempted to wash the dishes anyway, but it was so hard with my velcro baby.
 I think the cabinet maker could tell I was a little nervous as I quickly blurted out, ‘Oh, the baby has just gone down to sleep, but you need to do what you need to do… so don’t worry if you wake her, we really need this done.”
 Sigh.